cBournhonesque/lightyear/examples/README.md

 There are different 'modes' of operation:

 - as a dedicated server with `cargo run -- server`
-- as a listen server with `cargo run -- listen-server`.
+- as a listen server with `cargo run -- client-and-server`.
 This will launch 2 independent bevy apps (client and server) in separate threads.
   They will communicate via channels (so with almost 0 latency)
 - as a listen server with `cargo run -- host-server`.
 This will launch a single bevy app, where the server will also act